 9 Two maritime security inspections were postponed by the Commission and one mission was added, resulting in 11 instead of 12-15 missions in 2015.
+10 Achievement is measured against the bottom of the number range.

 3.5 MONITORING IMPLEMENTATION OF OTHER EU MARITIME LEGISLATION